NicoBrown/MilestoneProject1/README.md

 -   All content was written by the developer.

--   Psychological properties of colours text in the README.md was found [here](http://www.colour-affects.co.uk/psychological-properties-of-colours)
+-   The colour Pallette was generated [here](https://coolors.co/0b3954-bfd7ea-ff6663-e0ff4f-fefffe)

 ### Media